 Opt for auto transportation services when relocating

 Car shipping offers a more eco-friendly alternative to a cross-country road trip.
-Car transportation services carry vehicles in freights, taking carpooling to new heights by decreasing fuel usage and limiting emissions.
+Car shipping companies carry vehicles in freights, taking carpooling to new heights by decreasing fuel usage and limiting emissions.
 The more people who opt to ship their vehicles, the more these benefits increase, effectively reducing pollutants.

 Keep up with regular maintenance

 Make sure your vehicle is running smoothly while helping the environment with consistent tune-ups.
 Getting an oil change every 5,000 miles and regularly checking essential parts like spark plugs and the oxygen sensor will improve your car’s lifespan and fuel efficiency.
 Keeping up with routine maintenance is a simple way to limit gasoline consumption even if you’re not ready to invest in an electric car.

 Limit unnecessary trips

 Once your engine is up and running, it will operate more efficiently.
 As a result, taking one trip to run all of your errands rather than multiple short excursions allows your car to work at maximum capacity.
 Be more mindful of where and when you need to go out and limit last-minute or spontaneous trips.
 In addition, carpool when possible to limit harmful built-up emissions from short trips.

 When you have underinflated tires, your engine is strained, working harder and using more gas for same-length trips.
 The correct pressure varies from model to model, so review your owner’s manual for the recommended PSI and engage in consistent check-ups.
 For the best fuel economy, check tire pressure monthly and be wary of colder climates as tires lose pressure quicker in low temperatures.